 ISU agricultural and biosystems engineering undergraduate and graduate program ranked country’s best

 Originally posted September 13th, 2016

 AMES, Iowa – According to the newly released US News and World Report’s 2017 “Best Colleges” rankings in the biological/agricultural engineering category, Iowa State’s Agricultural and Biosystems program is the No. 1 ranked undergraduate program among all national universities, and 1st among public universities, a tie with Purdue University, West Lafayette, Indiana.
 Iowa State was ranked No. 2 last year.
-The graduate program in agricultural and biosystems engineering is also ranked at No. 1 in the nation, and was ranked No. 1 last year.
+The graduate program in agricultural and biosystems engineering is ranked No. 2 in the nation, and was ranked No. 1 last year.